 SQUADDING: The National Trophy Team Match is fired on Viale Range.
 A maximum of 131 team entries can be accepted.
-Entries may be made at the National Matches Welcome Center, starting on 21 July.
-The entry deadline is 5:00 PM on Tuesday, 31 July.
+Entries may be made at the National Matches Welcome Center.
+The entry deadline is the close of In-Processing, one day prior to the match.
 Teams will draw firing points and be issued scorecards when they enter.
 The NTT Entry Confirmation Card must be completed with labels for each team member, coach and captain.
 This card must be turned in to CMP staff no later than the start of the first NTT preparation period on the day of the match.
 Team captains/coaches will be called to firing line at 6:30AM to turn in their Team Target Puller Assignment Cards.

 NON-FIRING TEAM OFFICIALS: Non-firing team captain or coach who is not entered in the National Trophy individual events is still required to enter the matches as a Non-Firing Team Member.
 There is no entry fee for this, but it is necessary to have non-firing captains or coaches in the match so CMP competitor labels can be issued and their names can appear in results bulletins.
 Non-firing team officials will receive CMP competitor labels when they go through In-Processing at the National Matches Welcome Center.

-AMMUNITION: Any safe ammunition may be used in accordance with CMP Competition Rules for Service Rifle and Service Pistol Rule 6.5.1.
+AMMUNITION: Any safe ammunition may be used in accordance with CMP Highpower Rifle Competition Rules.

-OTHER RULES: Specific rules governing the conduct of the National Trophy Team Match are found in the CMP Competition Rules for Service Rifle and Service Pistol (see especially Rule 8.5).
-Please note that this match is a National Trophy Match that requires all firing members of teams that wish to be eligible to win National Trophies to comply with Rule 8.1.5.
-This rule requires competitors to begin the rapid-fire sitting stage and prone stage from the standing position.
+OTHER RULES: Specific rules governing the conduct of the National Trophy Team Match are found in the CMP Highpower Rifle Competition Rules.
+Please note that this match is a National Trophy Match that requires all firing members of teams that wish to be eligible to win National Trophies to comply with the rules (including the rule requiring competitors to begin the rapid-fire sitting stage and prone stage from the standing position).